-- T 4.3 REVISED Races and gates must be designed and operated so that animals can move through them unhindered when required. - T 4.4 When operating gates and catches, every effort must be made to reduce excessive noise which may cause distress to the animals. - T 4.5 REVISED If a problem relating to standard T 4.4 is identified, noise reduction mechanisms must be fitted as necessary. - T 4.6 Cattle must not be moved or loaded unless: - a) the way forward is clear, and - b) there is adequate space available for them to move into. - T 4.7 Loading facilities must provide a ramp of no more than a 20% incline.
+- T 4.3 Races and gates must be designed and operated so that animals can move through them unhindered when required. - T 4.4 When operating gates and catches, every effort must be made to reduce excessive noise which may cause distress to the animals. - T 4.5 If a problem relating to standard T 4.4 is identified, noise reduction mechanisms must be fitted as necessary. - T 4.6 Cattle must not be moved or loaded unless: - a) the way forward is clear, and - b) there is adequate space available for them to move into. - T 4.7 Loading facilities must provide a ramp of no more than a 20% incline.

-- T 4.8 LEGAL REVISED To prevent animals from slipping or falling off, all loading ramps and tail boards must be: - a) appropriately designed, and - b) covered with straw or another suitable material. - T 4.9 All tailboards must be fitted with foot battens. - T 4.10 If a loading ramp is to be modified or newly installed, a reverse ramp must be provided.
+- T 4.8 LEGAL REVISED To prevent animals from falling off, jumping off or slipping, all loading ramps and tail boards must be appropriately designed, including: - a) fitted with side gates, - b) have foot battens that are suitably spaced, and - c) covered with straw or an alternative suitable material. - T 4.9 If a loading ramp is to be modified or newly installed, a reverse ramp must be provided.

-When a "reverse ramp" is installed, it is the vehicle that negotiates the incline until the tail gate is level with the ground and animals walk straight into or out of the vehicle on the level or slight gradient.
+When a 'reverse ramp' is installed, it is the vehicle that negotiates the incline until the tail gate is level with the ground and animals walk straight into or out of the vehicle on the level or slight gradient.